 Option Description Default Enable staging contents For clients in this organization, allow content staging by default.
+Unchecked

-Unchecked Enable Errata E-mail Notifications For users in this organization, send email notifications when errata (patches) are available.
+Option Description Default Enable Errata E-mail Notifications For users in this organization, send email notifications when errata (patches) are available.
 Checked Enable Upload of Detailed SCAP Files Allow detailed SCAP content files to be uploaded for auditing.
-Unchecked SCAP File Upload Size Limit The maximum SCAP file size (in MB) that can be uploaded.
-2048 MB Allow Deletion of SCAP Results Allow SCAP results to be deleted after the audit is complete.
+Unchecked Allow Deletion of SCAP Results Allow SCAP results to be deleted after the audit is complete.
 Checked Allow Deletion After The number of days after an SCAP audit is complete, that results can be deleted.
 90 days Synchronize patches on Content Lifecycle Management build Controls whether the patch attributes and affected packages should be synchronized to cloned patches when building a content Project Checked